fall2021-csc510-group40/csc510_hw2b/test/README.md

 # Tests

 ### test_answer
-Tests if the increment python function works
+Tests if the IsPalindrome go function works